IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 ### Power Reduction Was The Goal of This Project
 Putting the '328 to sleep is one part of a larger strategy toward minimizing current consumption.

-Other steps can be take to conserve power.
+Other steps can be taken to conserve power.
 I do not elaborate on them here.
 They include:

 * Turn off unneeded peripherals.
 * Slow the processor speed.